ndrwmlnk/critic-guided-segmentation-of-rewarding-objects-in-first-person-views/README.md

 # How to run our model

+0. Create a conda env with the fitting packages with `conda create --name ENV_NAME --file requirements.txt` and activate the environment with `conda activate ENV_NAME`.
+Then install ffmpeg separatly with `pip install fmmpeg`.

 1. Train the model on the [MineRLTreechop-v0 dataset](https://minerl.readthedocs.io/en/latest/environments/index.html#minerltreechop-v0).
 Training images and reward values are automatically downloaded the first time.
 The trained model is saved in *FOLDER_MODEL*.

     `python main.py -train --model FOLDER_MODEL`